-Labor-related accident insurance, made to employers’ associations of labor security which are private non-profit institutions or to the Social Security Regularisation Unit (ISL)
+- Labor-related accident insurance is for employers’ associations of labor security, which are private non-profit institutions or to the Social Security Regularization Unit (ISL).

-Fondo SANNA, for working parents of children aged one to 18 who have a serious health condition so that parents can take a leave of absence from work to take care of them.
+- Fondo SANNA is for working parents of children aged one to 18 who have a serious health condition.
+This enables parents to take a leave of absence from work to take care of them.

 On March 31, 2020, legislation was approved by Congress to provide protection to workers and impose obligations on employers, when an employment relationship is suspended due to COVID-19.
-This includes allowing employer and employee to agree on a suspension of the labor relationship, agree on a reduction of work hours with a proportional reduction of salary (where employee can obtain unemployment insurance benefits of up to 25% of salary) and where employer is still required to make social security and health insurance payments with certain ceilings during the suspension.
+This includes allowing employer and employee to agree on a suspension of the labor relationship, including a reduction of work hours with a proportional reduction of salary.
+Under this agreement, an employee can obtain unemployment insurance benefits of up to 25% of salary and the employer is still required to make social security and health insurance payments with certain ceilings during the suspension.

 A new mandatory health policy for the gradual and safe return to work was also passed.
-This covers hospital and worker rehabilitation expenses and indemnifies in case of death from COVID-19 for workers who are performing their work in person, whether in whole or in part.
-Employees under remote work arrangements are excluded from this obligation.
+This benefit covers hospital and worker rehabilitation expenses.
+It also indemnifies in cases of death from COVID-19.
+This benefit applies to workers performing their work in-person, whether in whole or in part.
+Employees under exclusively remote work arrangements are excluded from this obligation.

 It is common to offer additional benefits such as:

-The Resident subject-to-a-contract status or Work Contract Visa is the most common long-term work authorization category.
+The Work Contract Visa is the most common long-term work authorization category.
 These are the requisites for a foreigner to sign a work contract in Chile: